reifjulian/illinois-wellness-data/replications/qje_2019/README.md

     |   ├── 3_make_tables_4_A4_A5.do  #       Make tables 4, A4, A5
     |   ├── 4_make_tables_A7.do       #       Make table A7
     |   └── 5_make_table_3.do         #       Make table 3
-    └── run.do                        #     Master replication script that calls all other scripts
+    └── run.do                        #     Master script that calls the replication scripts
 ```

 ## Instructions

-To replicate the analysis, users must run a single Stata file: `replications/qje_2019/run.do`.
-This master script contains Stata commands that run all the other scripts in the correct order.
+First, [download this repository](https://github.com/reifjulian/illinois-wellness-data/archive/master.zip).
+Then, run the following Stata script: `replications/qje_2019/run.do`.
+This master script runs all the scripts required to replicate the main results.
 These other scripts are contained in the `replications/qje_2019/scripts` directory and are organized as follows:

 - `scripts/libraries/stata` contains user-built Stata commands used in the analysis.
 - `scripts/programs` contains custom Stata ado files used in the analysis.